 1: The Test Kitchen

-This 30-seat restaurant truly started out as a “test” for chef Dale Roberts, looking for ways to take his cuisine to new heights.
+This 30-seat restaurant honestly started as a “test” for chef Dale Roberts, looking for ways to take his cuisine to new heights.
 The public has taken to this approach well, flocking in droves to this semi-formal eatery for fantastic dishes.
 The Test Kitchen has a beautiful old-world-meets-modern setting, with rich woods and bright art, brought to life by subtle globe lighting.

 Address: The Test Kitchen, Shop 104 A,